LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Providing high-quality, culturally competent care to all patients involves understanding the cultural contexts of each individual.
 In the case of LGBTQ+ patients, it is important to educate oneself on issues related to sexual orientation and gender identity in order to address and understand the spectrum of these patients’ health concerns.
 This may include addressing any health risks or disparities, with careful attention to any behavioral health needs and transgender care.

-When considering best practices for providing culturally competent care, healthcare professionals should carefully evaluate their practice environment; examine, advocate for, and modify practice policies when needed; take detailed and nonjudgmental histories; educate themselves and/or update their knowledge on the health issues of LGBTQ patients; and reflect on any personal attitudes or bias that may prevent them from providing the highest level of care to their patients.
+When considering best practices for providing culturally competent care to LGBTQ+ patients, healthcare professionals should carefully evaluate their practice environment; examine, advocate for, and modify practice policies when needed; take detailed and nonjudgmental histories; educate themselves and/or update their knowledge on the health issues of LGBTQ+ patients; and reflect on any personal attitudes or bias that may prevent them from providing the highest level of care to their patients.
 By taking these positive steps, healthcare providers can ensure that all patients they care for achieve the best possible health outcomes.

 RESOURCES